gerth2/gerth2.github.io/_posts/2019-10-07-pid_ctrl_design.md

 Notice how at the beginning, the system keeps the motor on.
 As soon as the speed crosses the "desired" threshold of 1000RPM, the motor command drops off.
 The motor speed begins to decrease, and continues to do so until the speed falls below that 1000RPM [bogey](https://apps.dtic.mil/dtic/tr/fulltext/u2/a404426.pdf).
 Once it does, the voltage turns on again, full force.
 The motor speeds back up till it is turning the shooter wheel faster than 1000RPM.
 At which point the voltage shuts off, and the cycle starts over.

 This control logic is actually remarkably good, especially given its simplicity (it's an if/else statement).
 The only variable to really play with - how fast to you sample speed and update the output voltage?
 Usually this is fixed (~20ms on the roboRIO, unless you do something funky).
-Play with the slider above to see the effect - it should be somewhat intutitive.
+Play with the slider above to see the effect - it should be somewhat intuitive.
 The faster you perform this update rate, the less "jerky" the motor speed gets.
 However, faster takes more processing power, and cycles the controller on and off faster.

 The biggest disadvantage is that it's causing _big_ swings in the electrical signal, and slightly oscillating motor speed around the desired motor speed.
 If these voltage swings and slight velocity oscillations are acceptable for your application, this is a great system to use for controlling your shooter wheel.